-I’ve a lot to learn about sustainable fashion.
+I’ve a lot to learn about sustainable fashion, even after years of reading about it.
 However, already many of the items in my wardrobe are clothes I know I’ll be wearing for years to come – timeless pieces that will never go out of style.

 A chance to give back

 I used to travel abroad a lot and I still feel immensely guilty about the impact this has on the earth.

 No matter where I live, plane travel is going to be a part of life (I currently live 1000kms from my family, so I can’t exactly drive up for a weekend trip).
 While I know giving up plastic isn’t enough to counteract this… I guess it’s a small step forward in the right direction.